Somefive/COVID-19-Search/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/). -->

+# COVID-19 Search
+#### Author: Da Yin

+This project is a frontend website for a search engine designed for COVID-19 related information.
+Still working in progress...